Financial Aid and Scholarship Information

 - Were honorably discharged from active duty for a service-connected disability and you served 30 continuous days after September 10, 2001; or

 - Dependents are eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on an individual's service under the eligibility criteria listed above.

 For additional information and to apply for this benefit, please go to www.gibill.va.gov.

 If you are eligible for the Yellow Ribbon Program, it will replace any other RMC scholarships you may be eligible for, as this program offers more financial aid.
 You served your country, and we want to help you get the most financial assistance possible in return.

-*Required fees include: academic lab fee – $65 per semester; campus technology fee – $90 per semester; ASRMC student government fee – $75 per semester; and ASRMC student publication fee – $15 per semester.
+*Required fees are: academic lab fee – $65 per semester; campus technology fee – $90 per semester; ASRMC student government fee – $75 per semester; and ASRMC student publication fee – $15 per semester.
 Course specific fees are not considered.